ObaidNaqi/Uniswap-Subgraph-Pools-Fetch/README.md

 ## Description

-This is a NestJS application that fetches pool data from the Uniswap Subgraph V3 using a GraphQL query and stores it in a MySQL database.
+This is a NestJS backend application in TypeScript that periodically fetches data from the Uniswap subgraph and stores the data in a database.
 The database setup is configured using Docker Compose.

 ## Prerequisites